 The best youth leader’s example we know is Jesus himself.
 Small-church friends, he had great advice for us: “You can do what I do, and even better.”
 We must recognize and celebrate the good that happens in our more intimate settings.
 Keep in mind that the average-size congregation in U.S. mainline denominational churches is 75-76.
 Know what that means?
 Your church isn’t the out of the norm; you’re the typical, the average, what people expect.
 With that in mind, set aside any “we can’t compete” narratives and move ahead, knowing Jesus gives us the power to do more than he did.

 So, dare to dream, expecting more than you can imagine.
 Set a higher bar.
 Here’s how:

 - Never forget that everything is easier with a smaller group.
-Arrangements come quicker, less vehicles are needed, every face can fit on a Zoom screen, close relationships are built faster, and on and on.
+Arrangements come quicker, less vehicles are needed, close relationships are built faster, and on and on.

 - Make a list of the advantages your church has available and maximize each one.
 For example, recruit the experts in your church who have gifts they can share with your teenagers, like woodworking, horseback riding, gardening, movie-editing… you get it.

 - Excellence is possible.
 Just because your church is small doesn’t mean what you produce can’t be excellent.
 Strive for the best in technology.
 Do less “off the cuff” and lean towards practice-makes-(almost)-perfect.
 Don’t settle for less than the best in how you share the Good News.

 - You have time to go “old-school” youth ministry.
 You can see each teenager in their environment, write each student notes for achievements made, send birthday cards, ding-dong-ditch each kid’s home, have coffee, and other quality-time wins.